hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

  HYPRE_CUDA_SM (70)               Target CUDA architecture.

 When configured with CUDA, the memory allocated on the GPUs, by default, is the GPU device memory, which is not accessible from the CPUs.
-Hypre's structured solvers can work fine with device memory, whereas only selected unstructured solvers can run with device memory.
-See Chapter :ref:`ch-boomeramg-gpu` for details.
+Hypre's structured solvers can run with device memory, whereas only selected unstructured solvers can run with device memory.
+See :ref:`ch-boomeramg-gpu` for details.
-In general, BoomerAMG and the SStruct require  unified (CUDA managed) memory, for which the following option should be added
+Some solver options for BoomerAMG require unified (CUDA managed) memory.
+To use these options turn the following option on:

 .. code-block:: none